"The Chicago Manual of Style," for Writers, Editors, and Publishers

 Guy Kawasaki emphasizes the importance of the way the finished book looks saying in Chapter 9, "Appearance is everything."
 He recommends referring to The Chicago Manual of Style to ensure that the front matter of the self-published book is correct.

-Perhaps the best key in self-publishing is to pick a method that you as an author feel most comfortable with starting with an established template that has served to sell millions of books.
+One key to self-publishing is to pick a method that you feel comfortable with and follow the template of a successful author.

 Other Useful Guides on Writing